 Research supported by this grant should be specifically directed toward the advancement of the state of knowledge in the theory, techniques, and application of facial plastic and reconstructive surgery.
 While not specifically required, proposals which aim to introduce new knowledge and methodology from other disciplines to research in facial plastic and/or reconstructive surgery, or which demonstrate collaborative effort with members of other related disciplines are encouraged.
 Projects must be designed so as to yield useful information within the period of award, but priority will be given to projects that are also innovative with promise to develop into new long-range or expanded research programs capable of attracting funding from other sources.
 Proposed projects shall be designed in collaboration with a preceptor investigator and approved by the candidate's department chairperson and institution.

 A letter of support from the Chair of the candidate’s academic department and Preceptor must accompany the grant application.
 This letter is to indicate a general level of support of the applicant, and to demonstrate the fact that the Department will make time, space, and other resources accessible for completion of the project.
 Applicants must obtain letters of support/understanding from all additional key personnel on the project.
+Incomplete applications will NOT be reviewed by the AAFPRS Foundation RISE Review Group.

 - Amount - $5,000 maximum; 2 grants may be awarded yearly subject to availability of funds.